FAQ (Frequently Asked Questions)

 Q: Is the time the same for cooking in both electric and stove top pressure cookers?
 Have you used both and what do you think about each of them.

 What I love about my electric pressure cooker is that it is completely automated.
 I don’t have to worry about figuring out what temperature to put my stove at, the pressure cooker sets the temperature.
 I don’t have to babysit it.
 If I have to run to the store in the middle of pressure cooking, the pressure cooker automatically switches to keep warm, so I feel comfortable leaving it unattended.

 If you have limited space and do a lot of quick cooking items, like veggies, a stove top may be a better choice, but for tenderizing meats, soups and stews, I think most will like an electric pressure cooker.

-I don’t have a stove top pressure cooker and have not used one (although I have fond memories of meals my mom made in her stove top pressure cooker).
+I don’t have a stove top pressure cooker (although I have fond memories of meals my mom made in her stove top pressure cooker).
 My understanding is many electric pressure cookers don’t reach as high a psi, so the cook time may be slightly longer in an electric pressure cooker.
 Laura, Hip Pressure Cooking, did a side by side comparison on her site .

 Q: Why did you start a second blog: